-- 1. Calculate the braking distance for a car driving at 10, 20, 30, 60, and 90 km/h on dry pavement (k=0.06 m/s). - 2.
-Compare the braking distances for a car travelling at 30 km/h and a car travelling at 60 km/h on dry pavement (k=0.06 m/s).
+- 1. Calculate the braking distance for a car driving at 10, 20, 30, 60, and 90 km/h. - 2.
+Compare the braking distances for a car travelling at 30 km/h and a car travelling at 60 km/h.
 What do you conclude? - 3.
-A driver has a reaction time of 1.5 seconds.
-Calculate the total stopping distance for this driver traveling at 60 km/h on a rain-soaked road (k=0.1 m/s). - 4.
-If two cars are moving at 60 km/h on dry pavement (k=0.06 m/s), how far behind must the second car travel if it can safely stop? - 5.
+Calculate the total stopping distance for a car that is traveling at 60 km/h on a rain-soaked road (use 1.5 seconds as the driver's reaction time). - 4.
+If two cars are moving at 60 km/h, how far behind must the second car travel if it can safely stop? - 5.
 A pedestrian wearing dark clothing at night is only visible at a distance of about 35 m to a driver using low beams.
-Calculate the maximum speed a car could have on dry pavement (k=0.06 m/s) such that a driver with a reaction time of 1.5 seconds could brake and avoid a collision. - 6.
+Calculate the maximum speed a car could have such that a driver could brake and avoid a collision (use a 1.5 second reaction time). - 6.
 Some Driver Education experts recommend that "when the vehicle ahead of you passes a certain point, such as a sign, count 'one-thousand-one, one-thousand-two, one-thousand-three.'
 This takes about 3 seconds.
 If you pass this same point before you finish counting, you are following too closely."
 They also suggest a "4 second or more cushion" in inclement weather.
 Using the laws of physics and your understanding of braking distance, write a rationale for this rule.